EspoirKabanga/SpliceImage/README.md

 - `evaluate_models_test_dirs_homo.py`: Evaluates trained models on Homo sapiens test data

 ### Interpretability and Visualization
-- `interpretability_FCGR.py`: Analysis and visualization of model predictions for FCGR images
-- `interpretability_DCFP.py`: Analysis and visualization of model predictions for DFCP images
+- `dna_image_Grad_and_saliency.py`: Generates and visualizes Grad-CAM and saliency maps for model interpretability
 - `color_label.py`: Generates visualization of the DNA dinucleotide color mapping used in representations

 ## Data availability